nicojs/christmas-whish-list/labs/lab03-advanced-types.md

 _🎄 Christmas edition_

-In this lab, you will make the whish list support multiple currencies (both dollars and euros).
+In this lab, you will make the wish list support multiple currencies (both dollars and euros).

 ## Exercise 1: Add `Currency`